 - For if sprinkling the blood of goats, and bulls, and the ashes of a heifer on the men who have been defiled makes them holy for the purification of the flesh,

-- how much more will the blood of the Anointed – who through the Spirit of Ages offered Himself to God unblemished – purify our conscience from dead works in order to serve the living God?
+- how much more will the blood of the Anointed – who through the Spirit of ages offered Himself to God unblemished – purify our conscience from dead works in order to serve the living God?

 - And because of this, He is the mediator of a new covenant, so that by His death which happened for a repurchase payment2“repurchase payment” is one word in Greek, typically translated “redemption”.
 It properly refers to the price paid to “buy back” something that had been lost. from missteps3“missteps”.
 The Greek word used here doesn’t quite mean “sin”.
 It’s the word “παράπτωμα” (paraptóma) which is also used in Ephesians 2:1 in the phrase: “dead in your ‘paraptóma’ and sins”.
-It carries the connotation of a “slip-up” with the strong implication – but not certainty – that it was unintentional. under the first covenant, so the men who *are called might receive the inheritance of ages.
+It carries the connotation of a “slip-up” with the strong implication – but not certainty – that it was unintentional. under the first covenant, so the men who have been called might receive the promise of the inheritance of ages.

-- For where there’s a covenant, it’s necessary to establish the death of man who made it.
+- For where there’s a covenant, it’s necessary to establish the death of the man who made it.